DefElement/defelement.com/CONTRIBUTING.md

 On opening a pull request, unit tests and style checks will run.
 You can click on these in the pull request to see where (if anywhere) there are errors in your changes.

+## Adding yourself to the contributors list
+Once you have contributed to DefElement, you should add your name and some information about yourself to the [contributors page](https://defelement.com/contributors.html).
+To do this, you should add info about yourself to the file [data/contributors](data/contributors).
+If you wish to include a picture of yourself, add a square-shaped image to the [pictures/](pictures/) folder.

 ## Code of conduct
 We expect all our contributors to follow [the Contributor Covenant](CODE_OF_CONDUCT.md).
 Any unacceptable behaviour can be reported to Matthew (defelement@mscroggs.co.uk).